What Is A Cleanout In Plumbing

 Main Sewer Line

-A cleanout for the main sewer line is typically located near the point where the building’s plumbing system connects to the municipal sewer line.
-It is often found outside the building, close to the foundation or in the yard.
-The cleanout may be housed in a small box or covered by a cap or lid.
+Main sewer line cleanouts are usually around where the building’s plumbing system joins to the municipal sewer line.
+It is usually outside the structure, near the foundation or in the yard.
+Cleanouts can be placed in small boxes or lidded.

 Branch Lines